cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ## Vulnerability Scans

-Our pentesters follow up by identifying vulnerabilities in the external-facing portion of the network.
+Cobalt pentesters follow up by identifying vulnerabilities in the external-facing portion of the network.
 Their goal is to penetrate external endpoints and gain access to the internal LAN and the organization's resources.

 If a potential attacker achieves this goal, an organization could face: